 You can read the full article here.

-With Halloween around the corner, the park has now resurrected its Zombie Apocalypse Tactical Laser Tag experience that offers out of this world fun for all.
+With Halloween around the corner, the park has now resurrected its Zombie Apocalypse Tactical Laser Tag experience offering immersive zombie survival games every weekend in October.

 “You’ll find yourself immersed in a post-apocalyptic world where a zombie outbreak has run rampant and wreaked havoc on the world,” the park writes.
 “The game will consist of two teams battling against each other while simultaneously fending off flesh-eating zombies.
 The team to earn the most points in the battle will survive to see another day.”